saraliaang/crowdfunding_backend/README.md

 - **Time Machine Recommendation / Review** - Playful endorsements to make the the page engaging.

 - **Fund Your Trip** - Button to allow users to pledge or create their own campaign &rarr; route to *Creat New Fundraiser Page*.
+- **Search bar** - Search Specific Fundraiser

 #### 2. Create New Fundraiser Page
-- **Form with Fundraiser Details** – Users can create a new fundraising campaign by entering:
+- **Form with Fundraiser Details** – Users can create a new fundraising campaign by entering
   - **Title** - name of the trip
   - **Owner** - a user who created the project
   - **Description** - What the user hopes to experience